dannguyen/journalism-syllabi/README.md

 <a href="http://online.sfsu.edu/jjohnson/Courses&Syllabi/BU-JO807/S01Sylli.htm">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Doing journalism — high-quality journalism — involves five phases that I call the RRAW-P process : Research, Reporting, Analysis, Writing and Publishing (or Production).
-This is a four-unit course designed to develop and reinforce your skills in the first three of these, especially as they pertain ...</em></p>
+        Doing journalism — high-quality journalism — involves five phases that I call the RRAW-P process : Research, Reporting, Analysis, Writing and Publishing (or Production).
+This is a four-unit course designed to develop and reinforce your skills in the first three of these, especially as they pertain t
+        </small></p>

         <p>Instructors: J. T. Johnson</p>
     </td>
     <td>
-        Boston University
+        <small>Boston University</small>
     </td>
   </tr>